szesto/apicupcfg/README.md

 **Configuraton reference.**

 Create *subsys-config.json* configuration file for the **OVA** install: `apicupcfg -initconfig`.
-Note that comments are not supported in json syntax.
+Comments are not part of json syntax.

 {